Monster-Train-2-Modding-Group/Balance-Configurator/README.md

 * Alternate champion unlock level
 * Gold for skipping rewards.

 ## Usage

 Once installed via thunderstore or manually.
-The file to edit is `json/settings.json`.
+The file to edit is `BalanceConfigurator.Plugin.cfg`.
 The default values are those used within the game.
 Edit to your liking.

 * If installed via thunderstore.
 The file settings.json can be edited in the thunderstore config editor.
-If you want to edit the file in another text editor it should be located `C:\Users\<user>\AppData\Roaming\Thunderstore Mod Manager\DataFolder\MonsterTrain2\profiles\<test>\BepInEx\plugins\Conductor-BalanceConfigurator\json\settings.json`
+If you want to edit the file in another text editor it should be located `C:\Users\<user>\AppData\Roaming\Thunderstore Mod Manager\DataFolder\MonsterTrain2\profiles\<test>\BepInEx\config\BalanceConfigurator.Plugin.cfg`

 * If installed manually it should be placed where you installed BepinEx.
 Normally such an install would be placed in the same directory as the game's executable.
-  `C:\Program Files (x86)\Steam\steamapps\common\Monster Train 2\BepInEx\plugins\Balance-Configurator\json\settings.json`
+  `C:\Program Files (x86)\Steam\steamapps\common\Monster Train 2\BepInEx\config\BalanceConfigurator.Plugin.cfg`

 ## Warning